loubbrad/speech-piano-train/README.md

 stores the merged configuration in its run directory.

 The defaults target Qwen3.5 9B on four H100 80 GB GPUs with 4096-token
-sequences, microbatch size 1, and 262144 tokens per optimizer update.
-This gives 16 gradient accumulation steps.
+sequences, microbatch size 1, and 1,048,576 tokens per optimizer update.
+This gives 64 gradient accumulation steps.
+Training uses a peak learning rate of 3e-5 with 5% warmup and cosine decay, and clips the gradient norm to 1.0 only at optimizer-update boundaries.

 ## Dependencies